mbbo128/blog/_posts/2021-01-14-engineering-management-is-a-fundamental-discipline.markdown

 ---
 layout: post
-title:  "Engineering management is a fundamental discipline"
+title:  "Engineering Management is a Fundamental Discipline"
 date:   2021-01-14
 ---